szczyglis-dev/py-gpt/docs/source/debug.rst

 **Compatibility (legacy) mode**

-If you have a problems with `WebEngine / Chromium` renderer you can force the legacy mode by launching the app with command line arguments:
+If you have problems with `WebEngine / Chromium` renderer you can force the legacy mode by launching the app with command line arguments:

 .. code-block:: console